Related event page

 Tip: Ask about dietary restrictions and sensitivities early, as the parent-to-be may have pregnancy-related food aversions that should shape the menu.

 Choose a date within the 28-36 week pregnancy window and verify it works for the parent-to-be and must-attend guests like grandparents and close family.
 Book the venue if you are not hosting at home.
 Set a clear budget with any co-hosts and decide how costs will be divided.
-The average baby shower costs around $550, but the range spans $100 to over $1,000 depending on venue, catering, and guest count.
+According to BabyCenter, the average baby shower costs $1,000 to $3,000 with most landing around $1,500, though home-hosted potluck-style showers can run noticeably lower.
 Having the budget settled now prevents uncomfortable conversations later.

 Tip: If multiple people are co-hosting, use a shared tool to track expenses and contributions so nothing is forgotten when it is time to settle up.

 Collect names from the parent-to-be, their partner, and close family members.
-A typical baby shower runs 20-40 guests, but only 70-80% of those invited will attend.
-Send invitations with a clear RSVP deadline set two to three weeks before the shower date.
+Send invitations with a clear RSVP deadline set before the shower date.
 Include the registry link, venue details, parking information, and any theme or dress code.
-SMS invitations have a 98% open rate and make RSVP tracking significantly easier than paper or email invites.
+SMS invitations make RSVP tracking easier than scattered paper or email replies.

 Tip: Check with the parent-to-be about whether anyone is hosting a separate shower to avoid inviting the same guests to both events.